 Changes in consumer protection laws in the jurisdictions where the Group has operations could limit the fees that banks can charge for certain products and services such as mortgages, unsecured loans and credit cards.
-For example, The Liberalisation of Interest Rates and Related Matters (Amending) Law of 2014, passed by the Cypriot Parliament in September 2014, renders void and unenforceable certain terms in agreements relating to the payment of interest in credit facilities and prohibits default interest being charged in such agreements above 2 per cent.
-For more detail on this law, see "Regulation and Supervision of Banks in Cyprus - Interest Rates".
+For example, an amendment to the Liberalisation of Interest Rate and Related Matters Law of 1999 (the "Interest Rate Law"), passed by the Cypriot Parliament in September 2014, renders void and unenforceable certain terms in agreements relating to the payment of interest in credit facilities and prohibits default interest being charged in such agreements above 2 per cent.
+On 7 May 2015, a further amendment to the Interest Rate Law entered into force imposing a burden on credit institutions to prove that, in connection with all credit facility agreements in force or terminated on or before 7 May 2015, the default interest levied on a borrower represents the actual amount of damages suffered by them and an obligation on credit institutions to pay compensation to borrowers in the event that they are unable to provide such proof.
+For more detail on this law, see "Regulation and Supervision of Banks in Cyprus-Interest Rates".
 If additional legislation is introduced, such laws could reduce the Group's profit for the period, although the amount of any such reduction cannot be estimated with any accuracy at this time.
 In addition, Regulation (EC) No 2560/2001 on cross-border payments in euro laid the foundations of the SEPA policy by establishing the principle that banks are not permitted to impose different charges for domestic and cross-border payments or automated teller machine withdrawals within the EU.
 Accordingly, the Group's ability to increase its fees and charges with respect to the products and services concerned is limited and this could have an adverse effect on the Group's business, results of operations and financial condition.

-Generally, see "Regulation and Supervision of Banks in Cyprus - Consumer Protection".
+Generally, see "Regulation and Supervision of Banks in Cyprus-Consumer Protection".